 *Note: Also residing in Hampshire County was Henry Heath, whose wife was Agnes.
 They were from Pennsylvania.
 They also had a son William.

-Abraham Heath, Jr., of Somerset and Surry County
+Abraham Heath, Jr., Surry County, Virginia, son of Abraham and Ursula

 Abraham Heath was born in Maryland in Somerset County, in 1682.
 In October, 1708 Abraham patented Spittle in Somerset, Maryland.
 He is the only Heath, other than the family of James Heath of St. Mary’s County, who is listed as obtaining new land in Maryland during the period 1700 to 1730.
 After 1691 he would also have held land originally patented by his grandfather, John Shipway known as Shipway’s Choice.